ipspace/netlab/docs/module/bgp.md

   pe2:
 ```

 * You can change the default prefix advertisement rules with the  **defaults.bgp.advertise_roles** list.
 The system default value of that variable is **[ stub ]**.
-For example, to advertise LAN (multi-access) and stub prefixes, use the following setting:
+For example, use the following setting to advertise LAN (multi-access) and stub prefixes.

 ```
 defaults: